rstraub/ngrx-demo/assignments.md

       app: appReducer
     })
     ```
     * Define an interface which describes the app state.
+Type the reducer you created in earlier with this interface.
     * Give the reducer function initial state with loading set to true.

 If everything went correctly you should see something in the state in the redux tools.